easydatapy/easydata/docs/advanced.rst

 Named processors
 ----------------
-We already got to know item and data processors in the :ref:`getting-started` section and here we will explain how to use named item and data processors from blocks or models that were dynamically added through a custom model initialization.
+We already are familiar with item and data processors from the :ref:`getting-started` section; therefore, now we will explain how to use named item and data processors from blocks or models that were dynamically added through a custom model initialization.

-For starters lets create *block models* without named item processors.
+For starters let's create *block models* without any named item processors.

 .. code-block:: python